vinaybommana/cronpy/cron_idea.md

 ### repeating minutes
 * the minutes to be should be sent to the `@staticmethod`
 * the function makes the program to sleep for the specified period

+## periodic methods
+* implementing them using a for loop is the idea